flyinfish/keycloak--query-users-and-view-members/README.md

 > | -- | -- | -- |
 > | view | Defines if a realm administrator can view users.
 This scope should be set whenever you want to make users available from queries. | view-members |

+the same behaviour is in ui when you log in to http://localhost:8080/admin/dev/console/#/dev/users (user/pw view-a-1/view-a-1)

 ## verify